Z3ROS1X/CKs-FilterList/Readme.md

 **Site-specific or filter-based extensions such as AdBlock Plus, Request Policy, Ghostery, Priv3 and Sharemenot are in general to be avoided**.
 According to my own security expertise and [history](https://www.menlosecurity.com/blog/a-jar-full-of-problems-for-financial-services-companies-1?hs_preview=fnfbcEyu-6824107036) I can guarantee that these extensions do not add any real privacy layer to the Browser by itself - a proper implementation of the privacy requirements and development efforts on the Browser directly should be preferred on general solutions that prevent tracking by all third parties, rather than a list of specific URLs or hosts.

 [I do not recommend using any filter lists](https://github.com/CHEF-KOCH/CKs-FilterList/wiki/Information-about-filter-usage), instead I highly recommend to work with whitelist only which are based on your own needs.
 However, a filter lists can help to reduce a possible attack surface based on the daily browsing habits.

+**DO NOT** combine Anti-Corp list with the normal filters and **DO NOT** use anti-corp HOSTS lists together with anti-corp filters in both uBO and uM - that only takes more memory and results in higher loading times with no benefit.
+Use the anti-corp list in either uBO or uM.

 :arrow_right: Please use the HOSTS filters for domain/dns based blocking and the filter lists for cosmetical blocking.
 AdGuard, uBO & Co. can also block entire domains but I like to separate the list to avoid redundancies.